How Menopause Affects Skin: Topical Skincare Solutions

 3. Hormone Replacement Therapy as a solution

 Hormone Replacement Therapy (HRT) has historically been stigmatized as having the potential for increased risks of certain types of cancer, especially some forms of breast cancer.
-However, significant progress and research has taken place where which forms of hormones (estradiol and progesterone in most cases depending on whether the individual still has a uterus) are prescribed in specific forms (topical patches vs. oral therapy) can lead to much better outcomes.
+However, significant progress and research has taken place where which forms of hormones (estradiol and progesterone in most cases depending on whether the individual still has a uterus) are prescribed in specific forms (transdermal (through skin) vs. oral therapy) can lead to much better outcomes.
 Certain physicians and menopausal experts, like Dr. Mary Claire Haver, have become vocal about the potential benefits of HRT for symptom mitigation but also cardiovascular, cognitive and osteoporosis benefits .
 As a side note, Dr. Marie Haver also recently published a book The Galveston Diet that details specific supplements (like Vitamin D, omega 3s, turmeric and magnesium threonate or glycinate) and exercise and nutritional choices that can also be beneficial.

 Many health experts point to the 2002 study from the Women’s Health Initiative that warned HRT could lead to increased chances of breast cancer as the reason for the steep decline in its use.
 Many physicians, including even OB/GYN’s, have stated being uncomfortable or feeling unprepared in prescribing HRT or providing general menopausal guidance.
 Even most on-line resources still list the initial 2002 findings as general warnings when you google specific HRT therapies.
 All of this still remains in effect despite the fact that the initial study has been hotly contested as having been done on older women who had stopped menstruating for over 10 years and in only using a specific form of progestin.
 Many have argued that its wide dissemination has left a generation of women and the medical field delayed in finding new solutions.